lacoco-lab/lacoco-lab.github.io/joining/index.md

 ### Joining as a Postdoc

-The application process is the same as for PhD students.
+The application process is the same as for PhD students (Direct application to our lab via email).

 ### Joining  as an Intern